mosecorg/mosec/README.md

 Here are some of the companies and individual users that are using Mosec:

+- [Modelz](https://modelz.ai): Serverless platform for ML inference.
-- [MOSS](https://txsun1997.github.io/blogs/moss.html): An open sourced conversational language model like ChatGPT.
+- [MOSS](https://github.com/OpenLMLab/MOSS/): An open sourced conversational language model like ChatGPT.
-- [TensorChord](https://tensorchord.ai/): A platform for building and deploying AI models.
+- [TensorChord](https://github.com/tensorchord): Cloud native AI infrastructure company.

 ## Citation